terraform-google-modules/terraform-google-vm/examples/confidential_computing/README.md

 This is an example of a vm creation with confidential computing, encrypted disk using a multiregion (US by default) Cloud HSM key and a custom service account with cloud-platform scope.
+It also creates org policies enforcing the use of CMEK encrypted instances and confidential computing to all newly created VMs within the project.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs